 As long-time followers of my twitter account will be familiar with, the first thesis I shared on the platform was short Microstrategy in November 2021.

+I hosted it on a google doc and have been keeping it updated since.
 Here, for example, you can see how I originally began contemplating going long the senior secured bonds in June 2022:

-Presenting this process it evolved from short MSTR equity, to short MSTR equity + long MSTR convertible bonds to completely covering the short and being long MSTR converts as well as a couple other asymmetric bets that bitcoin wouldn’t go to zero (namely, ARBKL & ELSALV).
-The current status of this trade as of May 2024 is that I remain long the converts from a cost basis of (if not called) will
+completely covering the short and being long MSTR converts as well as a couple other asymmetric bets that bitcoin wouldn’t go to zero (namely, ARBKL & ELSALV).

 It is, in my opinion, a good example of the pathway from idea generation to simplification with significant aspects of market sentiment awareness and position risk management.
 Most importantly, this was a trade where I did not make a mistake that I had made plenty of times before in short-selling: letting being short blind you to opportunities on the long side.
 You should always be on the lookout for opportunities on both sides in a company you’re very familiar with, especially if they’re elsewhere in the cap stack and especially if they’re as asymmetric as the converts were (arguably moreso than the equity short at $800).
 Shorts rarely go to zero, when you cover make sure you re-examine to ensure you’re not missing a long opportunity.